texbarnes/austincodingacademy.com/_drafts/2019-02-21-7-characteristics-of-a-successful-web-developer.md

 ---
 tags: []
 layout: post
-title: 7 Characteristics of a Successful Web Developer
+title: "(old) 7 Characteristics of a Successful Web Developer"
 description: Great code doesn't always make a great web developer.
 Here are some non-technical characteristics we see in strong developers and software engineers.
 created_at: 2018-04-16 05:00:00 +0000